The Voice ~ The Journey

 * 1-day registrations can be made at the venue (cash only), but pre-registration is preferred.

 University of Auckland, School of Music

 9 Jul - 11 Jul 2018

-David L. Jones
+David L. Jones - New York

 Nick Hollamby is an established vocalist, music director and voice specialist.
 Nick currently holds the position of Lecturer in Singing and Music at the National Academy of Singing and Dramatic Art, New Zealand.
 Nick is Artistic Director for the Youth Performing Arts Company, Queensland and regular presenter at numerous workshops nationally and internationally.

 Nick has held the position of Professional Practice Fellow in Performance Voice and Director of Pre-Tertiary Studies, University of Otago (New Zealand), Sessional Lecturer in Contemporary Voice, Queensland Conservatorium, Griffith University and Contemporary Voice Specialist for the Open Conservatorium, Griffith University.

 Nick is a graduate of the Queensland Conservatorium, Griffith University holding a Master of Music Studies (Pedagogy), a Graduate Certificate of Music Studies (Performance) and a Bachelor of Music.
 Past students include international touring performers, successful recording artists and TV/Film personalities.